How I used Zinc Picolinate to cure my acne when nothing else worked

 Acne is an incredibly common condition which will affect most people at one time or another.
 Could a simple supplement like zinc picolinate be the answer for people who suffer from acne?

 Did you know that one of the symptoms of zinc deficiency is acne?
-It recently happened to me.
+It recently happened to me and it lasted for months!
+Nothing worked at all.

 Back when I was a teenager, I also suffered from acne for many years, but the doctors told me there was nothing which could be done about it, except that I would eventually grow out of it, and so they just prescribed me more antibiotics.